linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 #### System Notification Settings

-You can set "Do Not Disturb" to system notifications and whether to show icon on Dock here.
+You can set "Do Not Disturb" to system notifications.

 1. On the homepage of Control Center, click ![nav_notifi_42px](../common/dcc_nav_notification_36px.svg).

-2. Click **System Notification**.
+2. Click **System Notifications**.

    - Switch on/off **Do Not Disturb**.
      After switching on this button, you can set the starting and ending time; also, you can check **When the screen is locked**.
 Under this mode, all notification are muted, but you can view all notifications in Notification Center.
-   - Switch on/off **Show icon on Dock**.

 #### App Notification Settings